 Response:

-We searched within the PubMed .We added these contents in the ‘Case presentation’.
+We searched the PubMed database.
+Per your comment, we have added all details to the ‘Case presentation’ section (Page 10, Lines 1-10).

 2) The detailed classification of the tumor has already been described on page 4 and does not need to be repeated later in the case presentation.